 *Check my guide to haggling in India for some more info!

 Free, and one of the best things to do in Hampi.
 Head up to the big bolder pile that overlooks the rice fields behind the town (next to Goan Corner).
 There’s always a few people up there so it’s easy to find.
 From the top, you can look out across the countryside and over the ruins of Hampi, and the sunset from this vantage point is incredible.
 There’s a really nice atmosphere, with people playing instruments, and local kids will sell you a cup of chai for about ₹20.

-So, that’s my Mini Guide to Hampi and how much things cost there!
+So, that’s my Hampi guide, and how much things cost there!
 I hope you find it helpful.
 Feel free to ask any questions in the comments!